 Pumpkin Spice Baked French Toast – French bread, pure pumpkin, pumpkin spice, eggs, and milk combine to make this easy breakfast treat you can make ahead of time.
 Sprinkle the cinnamon streusel topping on and put it into the oven the next day.
-It’s a delicious breakfast to warm you up on a cool, crisp Fall day.
+It’s a delicious fall french toast to warm you up on a cool, crisp morning.

 HAPPY FALL, Y’ALL!

-It’s finally here, cooler weather, changing leaves, crisp breezes and tastes of the season.
+It’s finally here; the cooler weather, changing leaves, crisp breezes and tastes of the season.

 Have you been inundated with pumpkin recipes?
 I’ve been seeing them ALL.
 OVER. the interweb.